ibmresilient/resilient-community-apps/fn_bmc_helix/data/pb_bmc_helix_close_incident.md

 `incident`

 ### Description
-Close a BMC Helix that is linked to a SOAR incident.
+Close a BMC Helix that is linked to a SOAR case.

 ---